tearflake/symp-intro/docs/functional.md

 ## 1. introduction

-The functional subsystem of Symp provides an implementation of the untyped lambda calculus extended with convenient multi-parameter syntax and symbolic data integration.
-Its purpose is to offer a compact computational core capable of expressing algorithms, transformations, and symbolic manipulations in a uniform and minimal manner.
+The functional subsystem of Symp provides a compact, S-expression–based realization of the untyped lambda calculus, enabling users to define and evaluate functions through abstractions, applications, and symbolic constants.
+Its purpose is to offer a minimal but expressive computational core that integrates cleanly with Symp’s other paradigms, allowing symbolic manipulation, composition, and recursion while keeping the syntax uniform and the evaluation model predictable.

-In Symp, the lambda calculus is not presented as a separate language but as a structured subset of S-expressions.
-This allows functional expressions to coexist seamlessly with imperative instructions and rewriting rules.
-Because of this integration, functional nodes can operate both as self-contained computations and as intermediate processors within larger symbolic workflows.

-The goal of this document is not to exhaustively cover the mathematics of lambda calculus, but to introduce the variant used in Symp and to highlight the model of evaluation, the role of S-expressions, and the interaction between abstraction, application, and symbolic constants.
-The reader is expected to be familiar with basic programming concepts but not necessarily with formal lambda calculus.

 ## 2. theoretical background